Urban L. Drew: Post-mission

 After his service in Europe, Drew was transferred to various training bases in the U.S. In 1945 he was assigned to the 413th Fighter Squadron of 414th Fighter Group, flying P-47 Thunderbolts at Iwo Jima in the Bonin Islands, where he flew B-29 Superfortress escorts over Japan and strafing missions on hangars, barracks, ammunition dumps, trains, marshalling yards and shipping.

 After the war, Drew helped organize the 127th Fighter Group of Michigan Air National Guard.
 He became deputy group commander and later was appointed the first Air Adjutant General of the State of Michigan.
-He served this position till he left active duty on 1950.
+He served this position till he left active duty in 1950.

 Belated recognition

 More than 40 years later, an Air Force clerk noticed Drew's claim for two Me 262 victories on the same mission.
 She contacted a custodian of German war records who knew former Luftwaffe pilots who might be able to shed light on the claim.
 Georg-Peter Eder had been set to lead the Me 262s of JG 7 that day, but when his aircraft had problems taking off the two-ill-fated pilots took off to lead JG 7.
 Eder says he saw a yellow-nosed P-51 dive on the Me 262s and shoot them down.
 Eder couldn't read "Detroit Miss" on the nose of the P-51 Mustang, but his account was sufficient to confirm Drew's two Me 262 victories.

 After the total story was confirmed by both the German Luftwaffe archives and the United States Air Force archives, the Air Force Board for the Correction of Military Records recommended that Drew and his wife were flown in an Air Force C-141 Starlifter from Johannesburg, South Africa for the ceremony.

 The Secretary of the Air Force, Verne Orr presented the Air Force Cross on May 12, 1983.
-He is one of the only three airmen to receive Air Force Cross for actions in World War II.
+He is one of the only three airmen to receive the Air Force Cross for actions in World War II.